2003

 ● 10-13-2003: That the glass is half full (rather than half empty) is not very helpful if the glass is half full of poison.

-● 10-16-2003: In constructing arguments urging people to act in certain ways, I don’t attempt to establish that people should so act as a matter of fact or logic; rather, I simply set about to explain the bases of my own (admittedly logically arbitrary) preferences and inclinations in the matter.
+● 10-16-2003: In constructing arguments urging people to act in certain ways, I don’t attempt to establish that people should so act as a matter of fact or logic; rather, I simply set about to explain the bases of my own (admittedly logically arbitrary) preferences or inclinations in the matter.

 ● 10-17-2003: If democracy is distinguished by open and vigorous public debate, and despotism essentially involves the replacement of debate with governmental coercion; then the government’s resort to outright lies to prevail in debate may be regarded as an intermediate state between democracy and despotism.